SustainableDevelopmentReform/csdr-8bit-cruncher/README.md

 # Raster to RGB Converter

 A lightweight Python script that converts multi-band geospatial raster images (16-bit or float) into 8-bit RGB GeoTIFFs suitable for web mapping and GIS dashboard applications.
+It's a CLI tool that wil run directly in your terminal/shell (tested on mac, but should work on Windows).

 ## Features